realitix/vulk/README.md

 ## What is it ?

-Vulk is a 3d engine aimed to provide the best graphical experience with Vulkan API.
+Vulk is a 3D engine aimed to provide the best graphical experience with Vulkan API.
-It is written in Python with C binding and is based on SDL2.
+It is written fully in Python.
+It depends on C modules for the communication with Vulkan.

 ## What is the project goal ?